Captain Beany: Eccentric of the year

 In April 2009, Beany was awarded the title of "Great British Eccentric of the Year" by the Eccentric Club in London.
 He also officially transformed his council flat into the Baked Bean Museum of Excellence, with British writer Danny Wallace presiding over the opening ceremony.

 The Baked Bean Museum of Excellence in Port Talbot was featured in the 2010 book Behind The Scenes at the Museum of Baked Beans by author Hunter Davies.

 In 2023, Beany closed his museum, due to renovations being done by the housing provider Tai Tarian.
-The collection was actioned off on eBay with Beany downsizing to a one bedroom flat.
+The collection was auctioned off on eBay with Beany downsizing to a one bedroom flat.

 Political career

 Beany has been a candidate in local and general elections throughout Wales.
 He stood as "Captain Beany of the Bean Party" in the 1991 Neath by-election, coming last with 262 votes (0.7%).
 He then stood as the "Real Bean" candidate in Aberavon in 1992, again coming last with 707 votes (1.8%).
 In 1997, he stood in Aberavon again, this time as an Independent, and came last again with 341 votes (1.0%).

 In 2000, he formed the New Millennium Bean Party, of which he was the sole member.
 On this line in Aberavon in the 2001 election, he came sixth out of seven candidates with 727 votes (2.4%), coming ahead of Socialist Alliance candidate Martin Chapman.
 In the 2005 general election, Beany gained 159 votes (0.4%) in Cardiff Central coming eighth out of nine candidates, ahead of Rainbow Dream Ticket candidate Catherine Taylor-Dawson.
 Beany contested Aberavon again in the 2010 general election, receiving 558 votes (1.8%), placing seventh out of eight candidates, ahead of UKIP candidate Joe Callan.

 In the 2015 general election, support for Beany more than doubled, to 1,137 votes (3.6%), who stood as an independent, placing sixth out of nine candidates ahead of the Green, Socialist Labour and TUSC candidates in Aberavon.
 After failing to contest the 2017 general election, he contested Aberavon once again in the 2019 general election and support for Beany fell to 731 votes (2.3%), placing him sixth out of seven candidates, ahead of the Green candidate.

 In 2021, Beany contested the Senedd election in Cardiff West, and gained 95 votes (0%), placing ninth out of nine candidates, losing to the then first minister of Wales, Mark Drakeford.
 In the 2024 general election, Beany stood as an independent in the newly created constituency of Aberafan Maesteg, gaining 618 votes (1.7%) coming seventh out of eight candidates, ahead of Rhiannon Morrissey of the Heritage Party.
 He announced he would not stand for any further elections.

+In 2026, Beany once again contested the Senedd election in Afan Ogwr Rhondda, and gained 504 votes.
+He had promised to make the Senedd into a 'fully operational baked beans canning installation'.